Kong/kong-apisecops-redhat/README.md

 **Openshift Pipelines/Tekton**

 The three pipelines to be executed will be in the namespaces `disputes-apispec` and `apiops-gateway` namespaces respectively.
-The seperate is demonstrate how pipeliens belonging to different personas (Dev Teams vs. Governance and API Operator teams) can be managed in a more secure fashion.
+The seperation between namespaces is demonstrate how pipelines belonging to different personas (Dev Teams vs. Governance and API Operator teams) can be managed in a more secure fashion.

 **Gitea (Self-hosted Git service)**

 Gitea is a self-hosted Git service.
 It is stood up in the cluster in the `gitea` namespace.
 Two the git repos required to run the demo are imported, and any dummy passwords needed for the demo are seeded in the projects and provided to the user.
-This is just to minimize external dependencies.
+Details on the two repositories:

+`acmeback-disputes-apispec`: Contains the `.insomnia` design disputes API Design doc.

 **Disputes Sample Application**